 There is no worse feeling than seeing your newborn cry and not knowing what to do.
 If only they could tell you what was wrong!
-When I became a mom I was clueless!
-I had never even changed a diaper!
+When I became a mom I was clueless, I had never even changed a diaper!
 There was definitely a learning curve but it didn’t take long for me to figure it out and now I can prepare you for what to do when you newborn cries.

 Feed Your Baby

 Newborns are ALWAYS hungry!
 Even if you just fed your baby, try again.
 This is especially true if you are breastfeeding or if your baby is going through a growth spurt.
 This is always first on my list for what to do when your newborn cries!

 Your newborn may just have a gas bubble that he needs some help with.
 Try burping him and if you can’t get it out try tummy time.
 The pressure on Baby’s tummy will help push out the gas.
 I love Dr.Brown’s bottles because they help reduce gas.